project-gemmi/gemmi/docs/utils.rst

 We also need to note that
 `TLS <https://doi.org/10.1107/S0567740868001718>`_-like methods
-that model B-factors as rigid-body motion of molecules are reported to give much better correlation with experimental B-factors than other methods.
+that model B-factors as rigid-body motion of molecules are reported to give better correlation with experimental B-factors than other methods.
 But because such models use experimental B-factors on the input and employ more parameters, they are not directly comparable with WCN.
-Nevertheless, these results must be kept in mind.

-Unlike TLS that is routinely used in the refinement of diffraction data, the TLS modelling described here is isotropic.
+Unlike the TLS that is routinely used in the refinement of diffraction data, the TLS modelling described here is isotropic.
-Thus, it uses 10 parameters (anisotropic TLS requires 20), as described in a `PNAS paper (1991) <https://doi.org/10.1073/pnas.88.7.2773>`_ by Kuriyan and Weis.
+It uses 10 parameters (anisotropic TLS requires 20) as described in a `paper by Kuriyan and Weis <https://doi.org/10.1073/pnas.88.7.2773>`_ (1991).
 `Soheilifard et al (2008) <https://doi.org/10.1088/1478-3975/5/2/026008>`_
-got even better results by increasing B-factors at the protein ends, using together 13 parameters.
+got even better results by increasing B-factors at the protein ends, using 13 parameters all together.
 This model was named eTLS (e = extended).

 The high effectiveness of the TLS model does not mean that B-factors are dominated by the rigid-body motion.
 As noted by Kuriyan and Weis, the TLS model captures also the fact that atoms in the interior of a protein molecule generally have smaller displacements than those on the exterior.
-Additionally, authors of the LCBM paper find that when the TLS model is fitted to only half of the protein, it poorly fits the other half, which suggests that it is prone to overfitting.
+Additionally, authors of the LCBM paper find that the TLS model fitted to only half of the protein poorly fits the other half, which suggests overfitting.

 We may revisit rigid-body modelling in the future, but now we get back to the contact numbers.